prudra2000/Party-Essentials/README.md

 # Party Essentials

-Party Essentials is a application that combines all you party needs in one place!
+Party Essentials is an application that combines all your party needs in one place!

 ## Getting Started
 List of Features:
 - Dice Roller
   - 4 and 6 Sided Dice
-  - More Comming Soon
+  - More Coming Soon
 - Stopwatch
   - Stopwatch that allows for everything for simple Laps
 - Random Generators
   - Random Name Generator
   - Random Number Generator
 - Counter
-  - Allows for mulitple counters with the ability to coustimize each counters name
+  - Allows for multiple counters with the ability to customize each counters name
-  - More advancded features coming soon
+  - More advanced features coming soon